We are able to_________ sounds thanks to our auditory system

 - Unpredictability

-They may attempt to avoid and withdraw from noisy, crowded environments
+They may attempt to avoid and withdraw from noisy, crowded environments.

-A person with hypersensitivity to sound might look
+A person with hypersensitivity to sound might look:

 - Startled

-- Appear distracted (focusing on every noise)
+- Distracted (focusing on every noise)

 - Agitated and ready to flee